Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

-Waterless Cosmetics: A Multi-Billion Dollar Beauty Trend for 2024
+Waterless Cosmetics: A Multi-Billion Dollar Beauty Trend for 2025

 Skyquest expects the market share of waterless cosmetic products to grow to 20 billion USD by 2030.

 Waterless products have broken out of South Korean markets and have slowly become popular in the West since 2015, mainly due to more eco-conscious consumers.
 Since these products are not diluted with water, they need minimal preservatives, if at all.
-Mintel found that 27% of present-day consumers are now trying to reuse or use less water.
-Waterless cosmetics will be an easy sell to this demographic.
+Mintel found that 27% of consumers are now trying to reuse or use less water.
+Waterless cosmetics will be easy to sell to this demographic.

 The waterless concept also makes these products more compact and lighter to transport, meaning a lower carbon footprint.
 This is a huge marketing point for the cosmetics industry, which has long been known for overly packaged, unsustainable items.